-- All elections are secret ballots (Google Forms). - Only eligible persons will be listed on ballots where qualifications are required. - Students who are elected to the presidency of any offices are limited to 2 offices. - Students elected must receive 50% plus 1 vote in the first primary of elections.
+- All elections are secret ballots (Google Forms). - Only eligible persons will be listed on ballots where qualifications are required. - Students who are elected to the presidency of any offices are limited to 2 offices. - Students elected must receive 50% plus 1 vote. - If no winner is declared in the first vote. - A runoff election will take place between the students in the numbers 1 and 2 positions; - OR - A runoff election will take place between the students tied for the number 2 position(exact same percentage) to determine who will runoff against the student in the number 1 position